kalterBebapKacke/SubTextHighlight/README.md

 3. `fast` — Create a subtitle file/render it with minimal processing and default styling, for quick results.
 4. `fast_subtitle_file` — Generate a subtitle file with minimal processing and default styling, without rendering a video, just returning the `pysubs2.SSAFile` object.
 5. `fast_highlight` — Create a simple subtitle file or video with simple word-level highlighting, without advanced effects or styling.
 6. `multiple_edit(input, output, options, input_video=None)` — Render the same input multiple times with different `Config` overrides. `options` is a list of kwarg dicts, one per variant; returns a list of results in the same order.
+A single Docker container is created once, from the first entry in `options`, and reused across every variant instead of being rebuilt per option.

 ---